 Physical science, then, cannot formulate laws outside of maya, the very texture and structure of creation.
 Nature herself is maya; natural science must perforce deal with her ineluctable quiddity.
 In her own domain, she is eternal and inexhaustible; future scientists can do no more than probe one aspect after another of her varied infinitude.
 Science thus remains in a perpetual flux, unable to reach finality; fit indeed to formulate the laws of an already existing and functioning cosmos, but powerless to detect the Law Framer and Sole Operator.
 The majestic manifestations of gravitation and electricity have become known, but what gravitation and electricity are, no mortal knoweth.

 In Western Literature

-The famous poet Ralph Waldo Emerson was fascinated with the concept of maya and wrote about it in his journals.
+The famous poet Ralph Waldo Emerson was fascinated with the concept of maya and wrote about it in his journals, aiding the definition of maya.
 In one of his journals he quotes from the Vedas, “the world is born of maya.”
 He also wrote a short poem called maya (or Maia):

 Illusion works impenetrable,

 Her gay pictures never fail,